Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Conclusions

 \section{Conclusions}

 In this work, we make the key observation that the difficulty of solving an inverse problem may vary greatly on a sample-by-sample basis, depending on the ground truth signal structure, the applied corruption, the model, the training set and the complex interactions between these factors.
 Despite this natural variation in the difficulty of a reconstruction task, most techniques apply a rigid model that expends the same compute irrespective of the amount of information destroyed in the noisy measurements, resulting in suboptimal performance and wasteful resource allocation.
 We propose \methodname{}, a sample-adaptive method that predicts the degradation severity of corrupted signals, and utilizes this estimate to automatically tune the compute allocated to reconstruct the sample.
 In particular, we use the prediction error of an encoder in latent space as a proxy for reconstruction difficulty, which we call severity encoding.
 Then, we leverage a latent diffusion process to reconstruct the sample, where the length of the sampling trajectory is directly scaled by the predicted severity.
-We experimentally demonstrate that the proposed technique achieves performance on par with state-of-the-art diffusion-based reconstruction methods, but with greatly improved compute efficiency.
+Our method can be coupled with any latent diffusion solver, greatly enhancing its performance and accelerating sampling by up to $10\times$.
+We demonstrate the gains in terms of reconstruction quality and speedup on a variety of degradations and datasets.